daniel-balico/C-Programs/README.md

-# Console Applications built using C
+# Programs built using C
 _These applications are the projects to comply with my programming subject in college._

 ## Applications